PericoLedesma/LLM-studio/README.md

 - [ ] **Day 20:** Demo: Ask an agent math questions → MCP server answers.
 - [ ] **Day 21:** Install Docker and run a simple container.
 - [ ] **Day 22:** Containerize your MCP server with a Dockerfile.

+#### Aditional
+- Maybe create a transformer[README.md](README.md)
+- pytorch checkpoint of a model, obtain metadata
+- Try to train a model in my computer

 ---